brillout/wildcard-api/docs/conceptual-faq.template.md

 If you want control over these things, then don't use Wildcard.
-But beaware that it's less trivial than you might think.
+But beaware that these things less trivial than you might think.
 (For example we use [JSON-S](https://github.com/brillout/json-s) instead of JSON.)

 !INLINE ./snippets/section-footer.md #conceptual-faq --hide-source-path